 - It's easy to clean.
 Because caraway pots and pans truly are nonstick, they're also easy to clean.
 In fact, they practically clean themselves.
 All you need to do is run a little water over them, and give them a wipe with a soft sponge or kitchen towel.
 That's it.

-- They're free of toxic chemicals such as PTFE and PFOA as well as heavy metals such as lead, cadmium, and nickel.
+- Caraway says they do not use toxic chemicals such as PTFE and PFOA or heavy metals such as lead, cadmium, and nickel.

 - Caraway pans are rigorously tested, and third-party tests show that not only are they free from heavy metals and endocrine-disrupting chemicals typically found in nonstick cookware, but they also do not leach.

 - They come with an easy storage solution.
 The magnetic pan organizers are genius.
 They help keep the cookware from scratching during storage and make it really easy to store and access the pans you need.